FC Zimbru Chișinău: History

 Zimbru's fortunes changed after the fall of the USSR and the establishment of the Republic of Moldova.
-The club won all five of the initial seasons of the Moldovan National Division (1992–96), and apart from finishing as runners-up to Chișinău rivals Constructorul Chișinău in 1996–97, won eight of the first nine championships.
+The club won all five of the initial seasons of the Moldovan National League (1992–96), and apart from finishing as runners-up to Chișinău rivals Constructorul Chișinău in 1996–97, won eight of the first nine championships.
 Zimbru have also won the Moldovan Cup six times, including a double in 1997–98 and the Moldovan Super Cup once.

 Crest and colours

 Since its foundation, Zimbru's colours always was yellow and green.
 Throughout history, Zimbru Chișinău had many logos.
 Traditional colours were always present on club crests.

 Stadium

 FC Zimbru's home ground is Zimbru Stadium, a football-specific stadium in Botanica sector of Chișinău.
 It was opened in 2006.
-The stadium has a natural grass playing surface, and its capacity is 10,400.
+The stadium has a natural grass playing surface, and its capacity is 10,104.

 Rivalries

 In the 1990s (the first decade of Moldova's independence), Zimbru's rival was the other team from Chișinău, Constructorul Chișinău.
 Then Contructorul was dissolved.
+Another rivalry was established in the mid-2000s when Dacia Chișinău, another team from Chișinău, became one of Moldova's top teams.
+The match between them is known as "The Derby of the capital" (Derbiul capitalei).
 In 1997, a new team was founded in Tiraspol, Sheriff Tiraspol.
 In a few years, Sheriff was promoted to the first league and became a force in Moldovan football.
 Considering the strength of team and the tensions between Moldovans and separatist Transnistrians, the match between Zimbru and Sheriff became a derby, the most important match in country.
 Thus, it has been named "Derby of Moldova", being labelled even as "Moldovan El Clasico" (El Clasico de Moldova).